behalnihal/elasticsearch-lib/README.md

 );
 ```

-the default date format used by Elasticsearch is yyyy-MM-dd
+The default date format used by Elasticsearch is yyyy-MM-dd.
-Multiple date formats supported such as dd/MM/yyyy, dd-MM-yyyy, etc.
+You can use multiple date formats such as dd/MM/yyyy, dd-MM-yyyy, etc.
 ## Error Handling

 All methods throw `IOException`.
 Make sure to handle these exceptions in your code.